 Basically, whatever lane you're in, ward the bush by the river whenever you can.
 If you are the AD carry and your support is dumb and doesn't want to do it or just forgets to buy a ward, get one!
 Even if it doesn't save your life, knowing the enemy jungler isn't lurking nearby will make you more confident in getting last hits and harassing the enemy.
 If you're jungling, get wards and fill any holes you see that could let the enemy gank someone or steal your buffs.

 As an example, suppose you're blue team (bottom nexus) and top lane, and you're winning your lane.
 Consider getting two wards instead of one, to ward the enemy's triangle bush and an area further down the river.
 This will let you push the lane without putting you at much greater risk of ganking.

-I am about to talk about a few champs that I find particularly troublesome to face as Poppy.
+This section will discuss champs that I find particularly troublesome to face as Poppy, and also champs that I routinely wipe the floor with.
 This may not necessarily be a universal experience of Poppy players -- I find Darius very difficult to play against, though I sometimes do win, while other players swear Poppy can reliably beat Darius in lane.
 Bear this in mind when reading this section.